gwendall/tokenraiser/README.md

 # TokenRaiser

 TokenRaiser is an open-source project designed to create a fundraising page through tokens.
 This encompasses direct token donations and NFT mints.
-The project is an opensource version of the website [savenovo.com](https://savenovo.com).
+The project is an opensource & modular version of the website [savenovo.com](https://savenovo.com).

 You can view a live demo on [tokenraiser.vercel.app](https://tokenraiser.vercel.app/).